Do Car Rain Guards Actually Improve Airflow?

 Do I need any special tools to install these window visors?

 Nope.
 The honest version is you probably have everything you need already.
 You'll want some rubbing alcohol to clean the window frame and a microfiber cloth.
 That's it.
 No fancy torque wrenches or bubble levels required, thankfully.
-My first install took 10 minutes total.
+A first install typically takes about 10 minutes.

 What if the rain guards fall off while I'm driving at highway speeds?